 Changing Pluto’s IP Address¶

-If for some reason the default IP of 192.168.2.1 won’t work because you already have a 192.168.2.0 subnet, or because you want multiple Pluto’s connected at the same time, you can change the IP using these steps:
+If for some reason the default IP of 192.168.2.1 does not work because you already have a 192.168.2.0 subnet, or because you want multiple Pluto’s connected at the same time, you can change the IP using these steps:

-- Give it a few seconds, and then cycle power by unplugging it and plugging it back in.
-Go back into the config.txt to make sure it stuck.
+- Wait a few seconds, and then cycle power by unplugging the Pluto and plugging it back in.
+Go back into the config.txt to determine if your change(s) saved.

 “Hack” PlutoSDR to Increase RF Range¶

-The PlutoSDR’s ship with a limited center frequency range and sampling rate, but the underlying chip is capable of much higher, and these steps will unlock the ful range.
-Note that this process is provided by Analog Devices, it is as low risk as you can get, the reason for the limitation has to do with Analog Devices “binning” the AD9364 based on strict performance requirements at the higher frequencies, stuff we don’t really care about as SDR enthusiasts.
+The PlutoSDR’s ship with a limited center frequency range and sampling rate, but the underlying chip is capable of much higher frequencies.
+Follow these steps to unlock the full frequency range of the chip.
+Plesae bear in mind that this process is provided by Analog Devices, thus it is as low risk as you can get.
+The PlutoSDR’s frequency limitation has to do with Analog Devices “binning” the AD9364 based on strict performance requirements at the higher frequencies. ….
+As SDR enthusiasts and experimenters, we’re not too concerned about said performance requirements.

-Open terminal (either host or VM, doesn’t matter)
+Time to hack!
+Open a terminal (either host or VM, doesn’t matter):

 fw_setenv attr_name compatible fw_setenv attr_val ad9364 reboot

-You should now be able to tune up to 6 GHz, down to 70 MHz, and use a sample rate up to 56 MHz!
+You should now be able to tune up to 6 GHz and down to 70 MHz, not to mention use a sample rate up to 56 MHz!
 Yay!

-Instead of just giving you code to run, I have create multiple exercises where 95% of the code is provided, and the remaining code is fairly straightforward Python.
-They aren’t meant to be difficult exercises, they are missing just enough code to get you to think.
+Instead of providing you code to run, I have created multiple exercises where 95% of the code is provided and the remaining code is fairly straightforward Python for you to create.
+The exercises aren’t meant to be difficult.
+They are missing just enough code to get you to think.